 The department also provides courses in earth sciences to satisfy university general core education requirements and to support requirements in science education, environmental science, and wildlife biology.
 In addition, the department offers courses in anthropology and archeology enabling a student to obtain a minor in anthropology.

-Graduates are awarded a B.S./B.A. in Geology.
+Students declaring a Geology major prior to the end of Spring 2013 and finishing their degree by the end of summer 2018 will be awarded a B.S./B.A. in Geology.
 WTAMU does not currently offer Geology graduate course work, but prepares students for graduate level studies at other institutions.

 Geologists and Geoscientists*

 Median wage (TX) - $127,250

 Median wage (US) - $92,710

 graduate level degrees